seehunter/learn_command_line_exercises/git_troubleshoots.md

 Git Troubleshooting While Learning
 ==============================================

-#1.
-Create a repo locally, then push it to github
+##Create a repo locally, then push it to github
 ---

 >mkdir <new repo>